Pushover (film): Reception

-“Kim Novak...has a role which fits her as tautily as some of the dresses...and is photogenic enough to make almost any man take a second look at her,” wrote the Chicago Tribune.
+“Kim Novak...has a role which fits her as tautly as some of the dresses...and is photogenic enough to make almost any man take a second look at her,” wrote the Chicago Tribune.
 “MacMurray is blunt and believable, and young Phil Carey does very well as his partner.
 The film has been previously produced, but it's not bad, as crime melodramas go.”
 An English reviewer described the film as “Reminiscent of the good old days, when one could visit the local in the expectation of seeing a story told in pictures, black and white and incisive, aiming simply to please....The intrigue is not always plausibly presented by the script; but the film is principally weakened by Fred MacMurray's passionless performance as the detective, and the inexperience of Kim Novak as the girl.
 Even so, the qualities of style and atmosphere are there, and ‘Pushover’ remains a better thriller than most.”

 Most critics seemed to find the film's plot similar to other film noirs, with some specifically comparing it to Double Indemnity (1944).
 The reviewer for The New York Times commented: "Fred MacMurray is going through the motions of his Double Indemnity role in a mild facsimile."

 However, Kim Novak is usually singled out as a rising photogenic star.
 Much later, Chicago Reader film critic Jonathan Rosenbaum wrote, "An aging cop (Fred MacMurray) falls in love with a bank robber's girlfriend (Kim Novak in her first major role, and if you're as much of a pushover for her early work as I am, you can't afford to miss this)."

 Critic Dennis Schwartz liked the film and wrote, "Pushover covers familiar film noir territory, but does a good job of showing how easy it is to lose control of one's life when one is so vulnerable, obsessed and emotionally weak.
 Novak does a fine job in her first starring role as a heartless femme fatale who does have a heart after all."